DinaPapsujevica/MP3-TheBookClub/README.md

 ### Media

 Background image was taken from [Shutterstock](https://www.shutterstock.com/da/image-photo/beautiful-young-woman-warm-sweater-book-1656315796).
+Book images was taken randomly from Google.

 ### Acknowledgements

 - I received inspiration for this project from Code Institute Mini Project by Tim Nelson
 - Code Institute tutor assistance
 - Slack community
+- For testing user experience I received help from Ieva Malta
+- Big thanks for support to my mentor Spencer Barriball

 Website is created for educational use!